ofek/hatch-mypyc/README.md

 opt_level = "3"
 ```

+Note:

+- if `separate` is set to `false` (the default), then you'll need to either set [dev-mode-dirs](https://ofek.dev/hatch/latest/config/build/#dev-mode) for builds or disable [dev-mode](https://ofek.dev/hatch/latest/config/environment/#dev-mode) for environments
-Note that the `target_dir` option is used internally and therefore has no effect.
+- the `target_dir` option is used internally and therefore has no effect

 ## License